Department of Philosophy

 My primary philosophical interests include the character and limits of subjectivity as well as normative and psychological issues surrounding agency in ethics and politics.
 I am also interested in feminism, Nietzsche scholarship, and radical democratic thought and practice.
 My current research is aimed at developing ways of understanding personal commitment, as well as key ethical and epistemic virtues like civility, humility, integrity, and justice, that take seriously the role and potential value of conflict in human psychic and social life.

 Recent, representative publications

-- “Tear Down This Wall: Charitable Citizenship and the Deficit of Public Trust in the Age of Trump,” forthcoming in the official blog of Georgetown University’s Kennedy Institute of Ethics Journal for the June 2017 Special Issue on the 2016 US Election.
+- “Tear Down This Wall: Charitable Citizenship and the Deficit of Public Trust in the Age of Trump,” for the July 2017 Double Issue on the 2016 US Election of Georgetown University’s Kennedy Institute of Ethics Journal.

 Recent Representative Presentations

 - “Sociable Sovereigns: Private Will and Public Reason in Christine Korsgaard’s Psychology of Action.”
 20th Century European Philosophy Workshop.
 Georgetown University, November 2012.

 - “Some Problems of Integrity.”
 Thinking Hard Club Philosophy Workshop, Siena Heights University, April 2013.